syedfa/apptentive-documentation/using_apptentive/android/integration.md

 * Urban Airship
 * Amazom Web Services SNS
+* Parse

 ### Configuring Your Push Credentials

-To enter your push credentials, go to [apptentive.com](https://be.apptentive.com), select *Settings -> Integrations*, choose either *Urban Airship* or *Amazon Web Services SNS*, and follow the instructions on that page.
+To enter your push credentials, go to [apptentive.com](https://be.apptentive.com), select *Settings -> Integrations*, choose either *Urban Airship*, *Amazon Web Services SNS*, or *Parse*, and follow the instructions on that page.

 ### Setting the Device Token